 Course Requirements Checklist

-After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in the Course Overview.

-Quality Indicator Summary Analysis
+Quality Indicator Analysis

 Assessment Professional Interview

 The candidate will interview an Assessment Professional via phone, WebEx, or face-to-face meeting.
 The assignment submission must include the interview questions and a typed summary of interviewee’s response to each question.
-(MLO: A, E)
+(CLO: A, E)

-Ci3T Check for Understanding
+Check for Understanding

-Quality-Indicator Coding Matrix
+Quality Indicator Coding Matrix

-Data-Based Decision-Making PowerPoint
+Data-Based Decision-Making Presentation

 For this assignment, the candidate will create a PowerPoint presentation from the perspective of an administrator or leader in the field of education to be presented to pre-service or in-service teachers regarding the utilization of data-based decision-making with a student with special needs.
 The presentation must include 15 slides, excluding the title and reference slides, and must include notes for each slide with supporting evidence from the two course texts.
-(MLO: B, C, D, E)
+(CLO: B, C, D, E)